It is important to understand the role of lactation support professionals and volunteers.

 Peer-Support: Community lactation support is often provided by trained peer-support professionals or volunteers.
 These are experienced parents with a general knowledge of lactation.
 They often lead support groups and provide help over the phone.

-Extra-Clinical Lactation Resources: These are providers who work to support your lactation journey in collaboration with other healthcare providers.
+Extra-Clinical Resources: These are providers who work to support your lactation journey in collaboration with other healthcare providers.
 This category can include doulas providing early lactation guidance after birth, chiropractors working to correct latch issues, counselors/therapists helping address mental and emotional concerns, and a myriad of other professionals.

 For updates, corrections, and additions to this list